GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 * Only applicable when template is using `$pdf->process_html_structure()` in your PDF template.
 Although you can add your own field logic based on this setting.
 [See custom field support for more details](template-configuration-and-image.md#custom-field-support).

 ##### show\_page\_names
-* Adds a Toggle field to the template section asking users if they want to show Gravity Form page names in the appropriate location within the PDF.
+* Adds a Toggle field to the template section asking users if they want to show Gravity Forms page names in the appropriate location within the PDF.
 * Only applicable when template is using `$pdf->process_html_structure()` in your PDF template.

 ##### show\_html
-* Adds a Toggle field to the template section asking users if they want to show Gravity Form HTML fields in the PDF.
+* Adds a Toggle field to the template section asking users if they want to show Gravity Forms HTML fields in the PDF.
 * Only applicable when template is using `$pdf->process_html_structure()` in your PDF template.

 ##### show\_section\_content